gbdev/gb-asm-tutorial/src/part3/project-structure.md

 :::tip

 Generated files should never be included in VCS repositories.
-It unneccessarily bloats the repo.
+It unnecessarily bloats the repo.
 The folders below marked with \* contains assets generated from running the Makefile and are not included in the repository.

 :::